 Sturdily built from iron castings (complete with motor it weighed around 40 lbs), and mounted on a shallow cast tray, the lathe bed had a wide and flat top surface with 60° edges, these being used to locate the rigid, box-form headstock, the carriage and tailstock - with each employing a loose gib strip for adjustment.

-For a miniature lathe the carriage was of heavy construction with the bolt-on apron carrying a full nut through which the overhung leadscrew passed; a small, ungratuated handwheel, with a wide, knurled surface being fitted at the tailstock end.
+For a miniature lathe the carriage was of heavy construction with the bolt-on apron carrying a full nut through which the overhung leadscrew passed; a small, un-graduated handwheel, with a wide, knurled surface being fitted at the tailstock end.
 As there was no quick-action rack drive, repositioning the carriage meant much twiddling of the handwheel.
-Of plain construction and without T-slots, the cross slide was of the full-length type, with a rather short travel of just 1.5 inches, and fitted with an unusually wide top slide that could be swivelled through 360° - its mounting being an inverted cone with locking screws entering from each side face of the cross slide.
-Each feed screw was fitted with a micrometer dials of the non-zeroing type, though the engraving was clear and knurled faces provided to aid the grip of oily fingers.
+Of plain construction and without T-slots, the cross slide was of the full-length type, with a rather short travel of just 1.5 inches, and fitted with an unusually wide top slide that could be swivelled through 360° - its mounting being an inverted cone with locking screws entering from each side face of the cross slide (just like a South Bend 9-inch).
+Each feed screw was fitted with a micrometer dial of the non-zeroing type, though the engraving was clear and knurled faces provided to aid the grip of oily fingers.

 Although heavily built as a one-piece casting, the tailstock included a number of crude features including a No. 0 Morse taper spindle whose thread ran in the main casting and a screw-down locking lever that bore directly against it.